QwertyIsCoding/Blender-Portfolio/README.md

 -----------
 >MEDIA

->I currently have all the media off Twitter and it's easier for me to manage that way but the resolutions are absolutely tiny and compression just makes it worse.
-So, I'm planning to upload my renders to this branch but I want to make it so that the site's visitor can't right click and open the image in a new tab or copy the URL... so till then I'm gonna use the Twitter way since copying the file is useless since it so low rez
+>I currently have all the media off of twitter but I'm planning to move it here.